agda/agda-pkg/README.md

 agda-pkg [![PyPI version](https://badge.fury.io/py/agda-pkg.svg)](https://badge.fury.io/py/agda-pkg) [![Build Status](https://travis-ci.org/apkgbot/agda-pkg.svg?branch=master)](https://travis-ci.org/apkgbot/agda-pkg)
 ========

-The Agda package manager that we all have been waiting for ~~so long~~.
+The Agda package manager that we all have been waiting for.
 This tool do not modify `Agda` at all, it will just manage systematically the directory `.agda` and its files: `.agda/defaults` and `.agda/libraries`.